Parsl/parslguts/elaborating.rst

 ###################

-dependencies, retries, checkpointing, file staging, join_app joining
+dependencies, retries, checkpointing, file staging, join_app joining, monitoring resource wrapper

 stuff that the DFK does to a task that isn't "just run this task"